 See Your Therapist — or Find a New One — Virtually

-It’s also possible to start with a new therapist during this time.
+A lot of mental health care is being done virtually these days, and you can even start with a new therapist without meeting in person.
 If you have insurance, ask for a list of in-network providers.
 Then look at their websites to determine whose style you like and if they do telehealth and cognitive behavioral therapy.
 Cognitive behavioral therapy is most effective for finding relief from anxiety and depression, Dr. Schiller says.

 The silver lining of the COVID-19 crisis is that most insurance providers, including Medicaid, are covering telehealth therapy, which wasn’t typically the case before, Dr. Schiller says.
 And because it’s virtual, you can expand your search to anyone in your state; the therapist doesn’t need to be a short drive away.